pb66/OEM-documentation/Modules/RaspberryPI/Gateway/gateway.md

     cp conf/emonhub-node-example.conf conf/emonhubNode.conf
     nano conf/emonhubNode.conf

 Set your radio frequency and network group in the listener config (use short hand 4 for 433Mhz and 8 for 868Mhz).
 Set your emoncms.org apikey in the apikey section in the buffer.
-Change log location..

 Next we make emonhub run as a deamon: